 Graduate and Undergraduate Health Administration students at GSU gain valuable management and leadership experience through their involvement in the Student Healthcare Management Association.
-The following are highlights from SHCMA's activities throughout 2013.

 Dr. Caren Rossow, DHA, MSA, CIH, FACHE, serves as Faculty Advisor for the organization.

 (Pictured left to right are HLAD student Yvette McWhorter, GSU President Elaine P. Maimon, Provost Deborah Bordelon, HLAD student Archana Liggins and Dr. Caren Rossow, Advisor for the SHCMA.)